-In a single SOU, the DtS requirements do not require emergency lighting.
+In a single SOU the DtS requirements do not require emergency lighting.
 However, each house is to be provided with at least one emergency light in the main living area closest to the primary entry/exit point.
 This provides functionality in the event of a normal power outage, not just in a fire emergency.

-Although exit signs are not required, in order to satisfy BCA DtS provisions, a statement to this effect is made so that it is clear, given that emergency lights are to be provided.
-This is to maintain the domestic residential aesthetic of the building.
+To satisfy BCA DtS provisions, a statement is made confirming that exit signs are not required.
+Emergency lights are provided to maintain the domestic residential aesthetic of the building.